tgeisse/UserDefaultsObservation/README.md

 }
 ```

-Should you need to ignore a variable, use the `@ObservationIgnored` macro.
-Note: variables with accessors will be ignored as if they have the `@ObservationIgnored` macro attached.
+Should you need to ignore a variable, use the `@ObservableUserDefaultsIgnored` macro.
+Note: variables with accessors will be ignored as if they have the `@ObservableUserDefaultsIgnored` macro attached.

 ```swift
 @ObservableUserDefaults